Human in the Loop: The Key to Making AI Tutoring Work in Your School

-In this article, I’ll share insights from my experience as a former maths teacher and now Head of Academic at Third Space Learning, where we’ve developed Skye, our conversational AI tutor.
-You’ll see why we believe the only effective AI tutoring is human-guided – and how schools like yours can harness it to deliver high-impact, scalable support.
+In this article, Iβll share insights from my experience as a former maths teacher and now Head of Academic at Third Space Learning, where weβve developed Skye, our voice-based AI tutor.
+Youβll see why we believe the only effective AI tutoring is human-guided β and how schools like yours can harness it to deliver high-impact, scalable support.

 The promise of AI tutoring

-Gradually, it’s becoming more common to use AI tools as intelligent tutoring systems (ITS) to enhance student learning experiences.
+Gradually, itβs becoming more common to use AI tools in the classroom, such as intelligent tutoring systems (ITS) and AI teaching assistants that support teachers with marking, feedback and admin, to enhance student learning experiences.

 While these artificial intelligence systems hold promise for improving personalised learning and educational experiences for a large number of learners, there are questions surrounding their impact on student performance compared to traditional human tutoring.